Further Results on a Function Relevant for Conformal Blocks: Functions

 \section{Functions}

-In this section we review the $G$- and $H$-functions as well as the associated differential operators introduced in \cite{Fortin:2016dlj}.
+In this section we review the $G$- and $H$-functions as well as the associated differential operators introduced in~\cite{Fortin:2016dlj}.
+We also study the convergence of the $H$-function using Horn's technique.

-\subsection{Power Series}
+\subsection{Power series}

-It is a well-known fact that the conformal blocks for scalar exchange in four-point correlation functions of four scalar quasi-primary fields in arbitrary spacetime dimension $d$ are related to the function $G_d^{(q;r;t)}(u,v)$.
-This function can be expressed as a double sum over powers of the variables $x=u/v$ and $y=1-1/v$, where $u$ and $v$ are the conformal cross-ratios, \eqn{G_d^{(q;r;t)}(u,v)=\sum_{m,n\geq0}\frac{(-q)_m(-t)_m}{(r-t+1-d/2)_mm!}\frac{(r)_{m+n}(r-t+q)_{m+n}}{(r-t)_{2m+n}n!}x^my^n.}[EqG] Moreover, \eqref{EqG} can be expressed in terms of the hypergeometric function $G(\alpha,\beta,\gamma,\delta;x,y)$ of Exton \cite{0305-4470-28-3-017,Dolan:2003hv,Fortin:2016dlj} as \eqn{G_d^{(q;r;t)}(u,v)=G(r,r-t+q,r-t+1-d/2,r-t;x,y),} where $q$, $r$ and $t$ are related to the conformal dimensions of the five scalar quasi-primary fields appearing in the conformal blocks.
+It is a well-known fact that the conformal blocks for scalar exchange in four-point correlation functions of four scalar primary fields in arbitrary spacetime dimension $d$ are related to the function $G_d^{(q;r;t)}(u,v)$.
+This function can be expressed as a double sum over powers of the variables $x=u/v$ and $y=1-1/v$,